simplelinuxscripts/findlines/README.md

 ### DESCRIPTION:

- The goal of this linux bash script (`fl` for "find lines") is to simply and quickly display all the lines or multi-line paragraphs matching the `str` parameters in all the files being filtered by the `pathstr` parameters, see below examples.
+ The goal of this linux bash script (`fl` for "find lines") is to simply and quickly display all the lines or multi-line paragraphs matching the `str` parameters in all the files filtered by the `pathstr` parameters, see below examples.
  Special characters (like *, +, |, :, ...) do not need to be escaped, they are searched directly as provided in the `str` parameters, which makes the usage very simple.
- Binary files contents are also searched, so that as many matching lines as possible are displayed at the end and no occurrence is missed.
+ Binary files contents can also be searched, so that as many matching lines as possible are displayed at the end and no occurrence is missed.

 ### OPTIONS: